bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

     room.onLeave((code) => {
     gameStatusText.innerText = 'Game Over. ' // We were disconnected from the game (either intentionally or because of an error), let the player know it's game over.
-    // Let the user know if either player won: if (room.state.player1.hasWon) gameStatusText.innerText += 'Player 1 won!!!'
+    // Let the user know if either player won: if (room.state.player1.hasWon) gameStatusText.innerText += ' Player 1 won!!!'
-    else if (room.state.player2.hasWon) gameStatusText.innerText += 'Player 2 won!!!'
+    else if (room.state.player2.hasWon) gameStatusText.innerText += ' Player 2 won!!!'
-    else gameStatusText.innerText += 'A player disconnected.' // if neither player won, that means one of the players disconnected before the game was finished.
+    else gameStatusText.innerText += ' A player disconnected.' // if neither player won, that means one of the players disconnected before the game was finished. gameStatusText.innerText += ' Reload the page to find a new game.' // Tell the player how they can find a new game.
   })
 ```